By Nava Atlas | On | Comments (2)

-Gaskell’s mother died a year or so after giving birth to her.
+Elizabeth’s mother died a year or so after giving birth to her.
 Her father wasn’t able to care for her, so she was sent to live with an aunt.
-They lived in Cheshire, England, which years later inspired her story, Cranford.
-Her aunt encouraged her to read classic books, which led to her love of writing.
+They lived in Cheshire, England, which years later would provide the inspiration for her novel, Cranford.
+Her aunt encouraged her to read classic books, which fed her love of writing.
 Her brother, who traveled widely, sent her books from near and far.
 Elizabeth grew up to be a young woman with a kind heart and gentle personality, and was also known for her beauty.